Anything I should know about landing in MSQ Minsk Airport?

 Getting a visa.
 Rush to the second floor of your arrival sector to be one of the first applicants in the queue.
 If you’ve landed in sector 1-2 of Minsk Airport (e.g. on a flight from Moscow or Kiev), there is no need to rush – you will be shown to the consulate in a different sector after all the passengers of your flight are out.
 Once you’ve reached the Minsk Airport Consulate office window holding all the papers in a neat heap (filled-in visa application, a passport-size photo stapled to it, the passport and the consular fee in cash) you will submit them and get the visa (sooner or later).

 Passports control.
 To get through the passports control of Minsk Airport (MSQ) you must have an insurance policy that says it's global or it covers specifically Belarus.
 Since not so long ago people must buy such a policy (not neccessarily a Belarusian one because the latter appears to be unavailable online) before they apply for a visa.
 Should such a need occur, Belarus insurance policy costs about EUR 5 per week and in general is only needed to get through the border (and is also checked at hotels).
-Discussing the status of your international insurance policy is normally a waste of time.

 Another thing you present at the passports control is the migration card.
 These forms are distributed on board but if you didn’t get one or destroyed it, you’ll have a hard time – after the rest of the crowd crosses the passports control you will have to express your problem to one of the border guards (to their embarrassment) and in a while a migration card will be handed out to you (find out more about Belarus registration here).